PTM-Psi on the Cloud: Conclusions

 \section{Conclusions}

-We extended PTM-Psi on the cloud to make it fully scalable to a proteomic level and configurable for high-performance computing depending on the hardware.
+We extended \ptmpsi\ on the cloud to make it fully scalable to a proteomic level and configurable for HPC depending on the hardware.
 Together with the analysis tools, including PCA and KTN that provide insight into kinetic modeling from massive data, we can further advance scientific discovery by formulating an experimentally testable hypothesis of targeting site-specific cysteines that drive the assembly of the dark complex for redox signaling.
-Its far-reaching impact would be to control the yield of the Calvin-Benson Cycle pathway for sugar production with the approach of synthetic biology.
+Its far-reaching impact would be to control the yield of the CBC pathway for sugar production with the approach of synthetic biology.